 First, sort out how much your retirement will cost.
 Depending on what you are looking to do, a common method is to find what is called your “replacement rate.”
-The basic idea is that you will plan to spend a certain percent of your preretirement income every year in retirement.
-For more information on finding your replacement ratio, you can take a look at our article on the subject.
+The basic idea is that you will plan to spend a certain percentage of your preretirement income every year in retirement.

 After you have an idea of how much all of this will cost, check your income sources.
-Sort out if you have any pension income coming your way, what you have in savings, any other sources of income you might have, and what you are likely to receive from Social Security (by the way, you probably don’t need to worry about Social Security going away).
+Sort out if you have any pension income coming your way, what you have in savings, any other sources of income you might have, and what you are likely to receive from social security.
 Once you’ve sorted out where you’re starting and where you’re looking to go, we can start figuring out how to get there.